devexperts/uilocalizer/README.md

 UI Localizer tool is fail-safe.
 That means if anything of mentioned above is missing (java property, key in a file for concrete language or a file for the language itself), default string value from initial source code will be used.

-If you use UI Localizer for compilation multiple modules and you use the same property file name you should use the option `com.devexperts.uilocalizer.appendToPropertyFile` set to `true`, properties will be appended to the end of the file, e.g.: `-Acom.devexperts.uilocalizer.propertyFileAppend=true`.
+If you use UI Localizer for compilation multiple modules and you use the same property file name you should use the option `com.devexperts.uilocalizer.appendToPropertyFile` set to `true`, properties will be appended to the end of the file, e.g.: `-Acom.devexperts.uilocalizer.appendToPropertyFile=true`.
 The default value is `false`.
 Use this option with caution, don't forget to clean up all template files before compilation with UI Localizer.

 Language consistency